 MP for Lancaster and Wyre

-Cat Smith is the Labour and Co-operative MP for Lancaster and Wyre, first elected in 2015.
-She currently sits on the Ecclesiastical Committee (since December 2025), the Liaison Committee (Commons) (since December 2024) and the Procedure Committee (since September 2024), and has previously served on a range of Commons committees.
+Cat Smith is a Labour (Co-op) MP for Lancaster and Wyre, first elected in 2015.
+She currently serves on the Ecclesiastical Committee (since December 2025), the Liaison Committee (since December 2024) and the Procedure Committee (since September 2024), and has previously sat on a range of committees including the Environment, Food and Rural Affairs Committee and the Environmental Audit Committees.
+In 2024 she acted as Special Envoy for Freedom of Religion or Belief Bill, reflecting involvement in religion and ethics-related policy.

-Declared financial interests include two visits outside the UK and one gift/benefit from UK sources.
+Declared financial interests include three items: two entries for visits outside the UK and one entry related to gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026